-Chances are your organization has a well-defined business strategy.
+Chances are your organisation has a well-defined business strategy.
 It is quite likely that it has been shared among your employees and probably even published in your annual report.
-But what about your organization’s’ People Strategy?
+But what about your organisation’s People Strategy?

 You won’t find that in any annual reports and probably not in any internal documents either.
 If you ask the leadership team in most companies you will get either a blank look or directions down the hall to ask HR.
 Yet these same executives will all agree that “people are our most important asset.”

 A defined People Strategy is the logical extension of the business strategy.
-It lays out how the organization intends to utilize its most important asset to deliver on its objectives.
+It lays out how the organisation intends to utilize its most important asset to deliver on its objectives.
 It is not subservient to the business strategy.
-When used properly, the People Strategy informs the business strategy, helping executives to decide what the best approach will be for the organization.
-Both flow from the corporate objectives and work together to enable the organization to deliver.
+When used properly, the People Strategy informs the business strategy, helping executives to decide what the best approach will be for the organisation.
+Both flow from the corporate objectives and work together to enable the organisation to deliver.

-The people resource begins with an understanding of the capabilities of the organization.
-Are we an innovative organization or are we better at systematizing processes?
+The people resource begins with an understanding of the capabilities of the organisation.
+Are we an innovative organisation or are we better at systematising processes?
 Are our people good at fundamental research or are we better at exploiting developed ideas?
 The answers to such questions supports strategic decision-making.
 If we are not capable in a particular area, is it better to accept that and focus on our strengths, or take the time and energy to build that capability?
 And so the business strategy in turn influences the People Strategy.

 The following considerations are taken into account when devising a People Strategy:

-A statement of the leader’s view of the purpose and direction of the organization.
-It describes the business that the company leaders want to be in for the next 5-20 years, the purpose for which the organization exists and the main assets by which it will be fulfilled.
+A statement of the leader’s view of the purpose and direction of the organisation.
+It describes the business that the company leaders want to be in for the next 5-20 years, the purpose for which the organisation exists and the main assets by which it will be fulfilled.

 What strategic direction is the company following which will ensure the objectives are achieved?

 What capabilities exist in the company to execute the strategy both now and in the future?